 What are the different types of Pediatric Epilepsy?

-There are two major types of epilepsy:
+There are three main types of epilepsy:

 What are the signs and symptoms of Pediatric Epilepsy?